What Is Pericardial Mesothelioma?

 • Hospital Services.
 Many hospitals have specialized oncology departments.
 These units offer pain management, nutrition counseling and physical therapy.

 • Practice self-care.
-Exercise, healthy eating and quality sleep can help manage symptoms.
+Exercise, healthy eating and quality sleep can help manage mesothelioma symptoms.
 They’ll also improve general well-being and allow you to tolerate more treatments.

 • Stay organized.
 Keep track of appointments, medications and symptoms.
 This can help you feel more in control of your condition.
 Use a journal or planner to stay organized.